 AZACILO, BOLIVIA

 We have worked in the mountain community of Azacilo the longest out of all our international projects, with our work beginning in 2008 with the inception of our chapter.
 The project started out as building eco-latrines (baños) for each household in the community.
 Following the completion of the baños, our work in Azacilo shifted to building solar-heated showers on top of the baños we built.
 We were able to resume this project in August of 2022 after not being in the community since 2019.
 However, during our time away from the community, we tried a remote implementation of a solar shower.
 This means we ordered and sent the parts needed to build a solar shower to the community for them to build.
 We were able to see the shower crafted from this experiment, and were thrilled to see it was well put together and working!
-During our most recent trip, we built three new showers and repaired four, leaving the community with seven working showers.
-Our work in Azacilo is expected to come to a close in the next year, with only six more showers needing to be built.
+During our most recent trip, we maintained all banos, and prepped the community for the end our work there.
+Our work in Azacilo is came to a close in 2024.

 COLANI, BOLIVIA